Kraigie/nostrum/guides/intro/intro.md

 # Introduction

-nostrum is a an Elixir library that can be used to interact with Discord.
+nostrum is an Elixir library that can be used to interact with Discord.

 To see documentation about a specific part of the library, please visit one of the following: